-The Company's unaudited condensed consolidated financial statements for the quarters ended March 31, 2023 and 2022 have been prepared by management and are in accordance with IFRS as issued by IASB.
-Financial information contained in this MD&A has also been prepared by management and is consistent with the data contained in the Company's audited consolidated financial statements for the years ended December 31, 2022 and 2021.
+The Company's unaudited condensed consolidated interim financial statements for the quarters ended March 31, 2025 and 2024, have been prepared by management and are in accordance with IFRS as issued by IASB.
+Financial information contained in this MD&A has also been prepared by management and is consistent with the data contained in the Company's unaudited condensed consolidated interim financial statements for the quarter March 31, 2025.